ADGEfficiency/adgefficiency.github.io/_posts/2018-08-13-hackers-aemo.md

 ---

-This is a short guide to Australian electricity grid data supplied by AEMO (the market operator) for the NEM (the grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania).
+This is a short guide to Australian electricity grid data supplied by AEMO (the market operator) for the Australian National Electricity Market (NEM) (the grid in Queensland, New South Wales, Victoria, South Australia, and Tasmania).

 ## Data